 All of Jentil’s bags, including this Tote Bag made from cork are available in natural, marble, and black colors.

 Vegan Leather Sneakers

 Faux Leather Pants

 A mix of trousers and leggings, of course!
-ASOS’ Morgan PU Pants in Black are worn best with a sultry sweater for a casual look or a cropped top for a night out.
+These vegan leather pants from ASOS are worn best with a sultry sweater for a casual look or a cropped top for a night out.

 Vegan Leather Mini Skirt

 This Black Vegan Leather Mini Skirt by Delikate Rayne is so stylish that we can hardly stand it.
 If you really want to stop traffic, we recommend that you wear it with the matching bustier (sold separately).
 The set is also available in white.

 Vegan Leather Boots

 Sturdy, waterproof, and long-lasting—the materials in these vegan work boots tick all the boxes.